datacentricdesign/id5415/collections/_drafts/6-1-self-study.md

 Data provides designers with a unique opportunity to take responsibility over the impact of their solutions.

-Impact, taking responsibility, measuring

-exploration, inspiration
+Beyond exploration and inspiration from designing with data, data can also be used to monitor and validate design goals to inform the next iteration of the product.

 # Data products